Last updated on October 23rd, 2020.

 - water and salt for cooking pasta

-- 1 lb chicken breast (2 small chicken breasts), thinly sliced
+- 1 lb chicken breast (2 medium chicken breasts), thinly sliced

 - 3/4 cup heavy cream

 - 1/2 cup cilantro leaves (optional)

 - Prep all the ingredients: thinly slice the onion, mince the garlic, thinly slice the bell peppers, slice the zucchini in half length-wise and then slice into half-moons.